Thor10/website-maintenance-mode/readme.md

 ### Included Files

-The maintenance consists of the following files:
+Website Maintenance Mode consists of the following files:

 **.htaccess** - The main script for redirecting the website viewers to the maintenance page.